lanesawyer/aws_parameter_update/README.md

 ## CLI Tool

-Run `aws_parameter_update -h` to see a list of commands and their usage.
+Run `apu -h` to see a list of commands and their usage.

 # Updating From a File